0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 Content-Type: image/jpeg
 </pre>

-<p>There is this WebKitFormBoundary with Content-Disposition, was thinking if I could make html injection and somehow sneak in some JavaScript there.
-Replacing <code>input</code> with <code>textarea</code> and trying to modify alt tags like name with this kind of payload:</p>
+<p>There is this WebKitFormBoundary with Content-Disposition.
+I was thinking if I could make an html injection and somehow sneak in some JavaScript there.
+Replacing <code>input</code> with <code>textarea</code> and trying to modify alt tags like name, with this kind of payload:</p>

 ```html
  <textarea name='file"; filename="test.<img src=xx onerror=alert(1)>'>